 - Compost – Especially if it contains cooked food scraps, meat, oil, or dairy.
 Compost should be stored in a secure container rather than a heap and should only contain veg scraps.

 - Insects Living in the Dirt – Insects are often more plentiful after rain, so coyotes may be more visible at this time.

-- Dirty Pet Food Dishes Left Outside – Pets should always be fed indoors.
+- Dirty Pet Food Dishes Left Outside – Only feed pets indoors.

-- Prey – Such as cats, small dogs, mice, rats, frogs, voles, rabbits, and even porcupines – some of these are also attracted by the food you leave in your garden.
+- Prey – Such as cats, small dogs, mice, rats, frogs, voles, rabbits, and even porcupines.

-- Uncovered Fishponds – Coyote will prey on fish.
+- Uncovered Fishponds – Coyotes will prey on fish.

 - It must be at least 6 feet tall, but ideally 8 feet tall.